 A major field of concentration normally consists of not more than 36 semester hours with a maximum of 24 semester hours of cognate courses, exclusive of any departmental requirements that also satisfy Integrative Liberal Studies requirements.
-Regulations regarding declaration of the major are listed below; the requirements for each major are found in the alphabetical listing of Courses of Instruction, as are the descriptions of all courses.
+Regulations regarding declaration of the major are listed below.
+The requirements for each major are found in the alphabetical listing of academic departments and programs, as are the descriptions of all courses.